porthunt/handy-code-snippets/README.md

 ### Linux

-- Check your systems specs on your Terminal: `lshw` Use `--short` to show a short version.
+- Check your systems specs on your Terminal: `lshw`.
+Use `--short` to show a short version.

 ### Unix